alexjwatts83/EvolveDb/README.md

 # EvolveDb
-A small project used to demo Evolve
+A small project used to demo Evolve also using Dapper

+- Clean Architecture

+## Tech
+- Dapper
+- Evolve